ppy/osu-wiki/news/2025/2025-04-15-the-followpoint-azer-the-statistics-breaking-magician.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

+What are your thoughts on the "Azer isn't so great?" copypasta?

+> Azer isn't so great?
+Are you kidding me?
 When was the last time you saw a player with such aim ability and movement with a tablet?
-XD
+Alex puts the game on another level, and we will be blessed if we ever see a player with his skill and passion for the game again.
+Cookiezi breaks records.
+Rafis breaks records.
+Azer breaks the rules.
+You can keep your statistics.
+I prefer the magic.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2155578" style="background-image: url('/wiki/shared/avatars/Azer.jpg')"></a>